hphelion/documentation/moonshot/prepare.releasenotes.md

 **Workloads**

  * For best functionality, access your Operational Dashboard and Baremetal instance console through the Admin Network.

  * For best results, create your images using the Disk Image Builder.
+See the [Building Images](/cloudos/moonshot/manage/image-builder/) topic.

 **Provisioning**